Nitrites in Processed Meat: The DNA Damage Evidence

 During digestion, nitrites undergo chemical reactions that produce compounds classified among the most potent carcinogens known to science.
 This is not a theoretical concern.
 It is the basis for one of the most robust classifications in cancer epidemiology.

-How nitrites damage your gut
+How do nitrites damage your gut?

 In the acidic environment of the stomach, nitrites react with amino acids from digested protein to form N-nitroso compounds (NOCs).
-These compounds are genotoxic: they directly damage DNA strands in the epithelial cells lining the gastrointestinal tract.
+These compounds are genotoxic: they can damage DNA strands in the epithelial cells lining the gastrointestinal tract.

 A single exposure is unlikely to cause lasting harm.
 The problem is cumulative.
 Each serving of processed meat triggers another round of NOC formation, and the DNA repair mechanisms in your gut cells can only keep pace with so much damage.
 Over years of regular consumption, the accumulated mutations increase the risk of colorectal cancer, the third most common cancer worldwide.

-The mechanism is dose-dependent: the IARC analysis found that each 50g daily serving of processed meat (roughly two slices of bacon) increases colorectal cancer risk by 18%.
-A subsequent meta-analysis of 60 studies (Ungvari et al. 2025) confirmed this with a hazard ratio of 1.21.
+The mechanism is dose-dependent: the IARC analysis found that each 50g daily serving of processed meat (roughly two slices of bacon) increases colorectal cancer risk by 18% (Bouvard et al., Lancet Oncology 2015, doi:10.1016/S1470-2045(15)00444-1).
+A subsequent meta-analysis of 60 studies (Ungvari et al., GeroScience 2025, doi:10.1007/s11357-025-01646-1) reported a hazard ratio of 1.21.
 That is a modest but statistically significant effect, and it compounds with habitual intake.

-What the research shows
+What does the research show?

-, Lancet Oncology.
-IARC Group 1 carcinogen: 50g/day processed meat = 18% higher CRC risk ↗ , GeroScience.
-Meta-analysis of 60 studies: processed meat HR=1.21 for colorectal cancer ↗The celery extract loophole
+Bouvard et al. (2015), Lancet Oncology.
+IARC Group 1 carcinogen: 50g/day processed meat = 18% higher CRC risk Ungvari et al. (2025), GeroScience.
+Meta-analysis of 60 studies: processed meat HR=1.21 for colorectal cancer

 Walk through any supermarket and you will find products labelled “nitrite-free” or “no added nitrites”.
 These claims are technically accurate but practically meaningless.
 Most use celery extract or celery powder as a replacement, ingredients that are naturally very high in nitrates.